2008–09 Slovak Cup

 The 2008–09 Slovak Cup was the 40th season of Slovakia's annual knock-out cup competition and the sixteenth since the independence of Slovakia.
-It began on 5 August 2008 with Round 1 and ended on 20 May 2009 with the Final.
+It began on 5 August 2008 the matches of first round and ended on 20 May 2009 with the final.
 The winners of the competition earned a place in the third qualifying round of the UEFA Europa League.
 Artmedia Petržalka were the defending champions.

 First round

 The games were played around 5 August 2008.